Fine-Tuning a Time Series Foundation Model with Wasserstein Loss: Discussion

 In this paper, we proposed an approach to applying Wasserstein loss to large language model (LLM) architectures, originally designed for NLP tasks, to account for the topology of the space in domains where the distance between classes is important, particularly in the time series domain.
 To validate our approach, we demonstrated that fine-tuning the Chronos Small model with Wasserstein loss improves point estimation compared to fine-tuning with cross-entropy loss.

-\paragraph{Future Work} The primary follow-up to this paper would be to train a foundational time series model from scratch using Wasserstein loss.
-Although probabilistic forecasting was not the main focus of this work, the model’s ability to capture uncertainty is crucial.
-Improvements in probabilistic forecasting could be achieved by relaxing the assumption that the target distribution is a degenerate distribution.
+\paragraph{Future Work} A key area for future work is training a foundational time series model from scratch using Wasserstein loss.
+Although probabilistic forecasting was not the main focus of this work, the model’s ability to capture uncertainty is crucial and should be explored in future research.